- By April Mittelstaedt

 Be Kind, Return Ahead of Time

-Well, if all the people ahead of you return their books when they're done binge-reading the book in six hours, that wait time just shortened.
+WELL, if all the people ahead of you return their books when they're done binge-reading the book in six hours, that wait time just shortened.
 If everyone ahead of you waits for the book to return itself, that book is just sitting there for an additional 498 hours.
-If you're not sure how to return books early, follow these instructions.

 Cool Way to Be Number Two: